Kris Johnson Readings

 ONLINE LAUNCH: MAY 2023

 Jane Clarke, Kris Johnson and Yvonne Reddick launched their new poetry collections at Bloodaxe's live-streamed launch event on 23 May 2023.
 They read live and discussed their new collections with each other and with the host, Bloodaxe editor Neil Astley, joining him from Co Wicklow, North Shields and Manchester.
 Stunning readings and fascinating discussion of poetry, nature, home and memory.
-All three collections have since been longlisted for the 2023 Laurel Prize for nature writing and ecopoetry.
+All three collections were later longlisted for the 2023 Laurel Prize for nature writing and ecopoetry.

 [01 September 2023]